-In August 2019, August 2020 and August 2021, we granted 14,314,160, 11,520,312 and 11,929,608 non-vested restricted shares, respectively, to employees, officers and directors.
+In August 2020, August 2021 and August 2022, we granted 11,520,312, 11,929,608 and 21,488,048 non-vested restricted shares, respectively, to employees, officers and directors.
 The restricted share awards were granted subject to service and market conditions, or service and performance conditions, which are tied to our financial performance.
 For restricted shares granted, the value of the restricted shares was determined by the fair value of the restricted shares on the grant date, on which all criteria for establishing the grant dates were satisfied.
-The value of restricted shares subject to service conditions and market conditions attached is recognized as a compensation expense using the graded-vesting method.
-The value of restricted shares subject to performance conditions attached is recognized as a compensation expense using the graded-vesting method only when achievement of the performance conditions becomes probable.
+The value of restricted shares subject to service conditions and market conditions attached is recognized as a compensation expense using the graded-vesting method only when achievement of the performance conditions becomes probable.
 For restricted shares with market conditions, the probability to achieve market conditions is reflected in the grant date fair value.